Skubert/ueOS/README.md

 end

 ### for
 A loop.
+The iterator variable MUST be an integer.

-Usage: for {start range} to {end range}
+Usage: for {start range} to {end range} on {iterator variable name}

 {code here}

 end

 Examples:

-for 0 to 5
+for 0 to 5 on %a

-print asdf
+print %a

 end